Home » Clinical Trial

 Pneumonia is the leading cause of under-five mortality in Ethiopia.
 Different studies have shown the positive impact of providing oxygen therapy via bubble CPAP for hypoxemic children.
 However, operational challenges related to introduction and clinical use of bubble CPAP essentially requires further evaluation.

 LAMPREG is a pragmatic randomized control diagnostic trial which will be conducted in pregnant mothers at six sites in Ethiopia.
 First and second trimester pregnant women will be included in the study and individually randomized to either standard of care or enhanced cased detection arms using LAMP for malaria.
 In this study, we propose that the use of a highly sensitive LAMP technique will enable us to detect more asymptomatic Plasmodium infections in pregnant women.
-This consequently results in early treatment of the pregnant mothers and may avert maternal and fetal morbidity and mortality.
-This project is currently under review for approval from relevant bodies.
+This consequently results in early treatment of the pregnant mothers and may avert maternal and fetal morbidity and mortality from malaria.

 1. Bioequivalence studies

 The CTD took the national initiative for the conduct of the first BE study in Ethiopia in collaboration with the Regional Bioequivalence Center in Addis Ababa in 2014.
-Since then, we conducted two pilot studies and one pivotal study for WHO pre-qualification.
+Since then, we have experiences with ciprofloxacin and contrimoxazol tablets in a pilot and pivotal studies.
 Our site had a pre-inspection experience with WHO auditors in 2015.
-Currently the site is working for WHO pre-qualification submission of a new pediatric formulation of primaquine in collaboration with different partners abroad.
+Currently the site is working for WHO pre-qualification submission of a new pediatric formulation of primaquine in collaboration with different partners as part of the EDCTP supported DPP (Developing Pediatric Primaquine) project.

-The directorate currently hosting a consortium project on strengthening pharmacovigilance (PV) system in Africa called PAVIA.
+The directorate has been part of the consortium project on strengthening pharmacovigilance (PV) system in Africa called PAVIA.
 This is a kind of platform that may facilitate capacity building for monitoring safety of post-licensure and pre-maturely approved new products such as anti-TB drugs in Africa.
 Therefore, the project is implemented in collaboration with the Ethiopian Food and Drugs Authority and the national TB program for strengthening the PV system through training, supportive supervision of MDRTB TICs and analysis of safety reports.

 ACESS Africa (Ongoing): Led by Yemiserach Zewde